rmldj/brain_hagedorn_paper/README.md

-# brain_hagedorn_paper
+# Supplementary code

-Code for the paper "Statistical thermodynamics of the human brain activity, the Hagedorn temperature and the Zipf law"
+Code and preprocessed data for reproducing Fig. 1B and 1C from the paper *Statistical thermodynamics of the human brain activity, the Hagedorn temperature and the Zipf law*

+## Prerequisites

+##